typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unsafe-assignment.md

 ## Rule Details

 This rule disallows assigning `any` to a variable, and assigning `any[]` to an array destructuring.
-This rule also compares the assigned type to the variable's declared/inferred return type to ensure you don't return an unsafe `any` in a generic position to a receiver that's expecting a specific type.
-For example, it will error if you return `Set<any>` from a function declared as returning `Set<string>`.
+This rule also compares the assigned type to the variable's type to ensure you don't assign an unsafe `any` in a generic position to a receiver that's expecting a specific type.
+For example, it will error if you assign `Set<any>` to a variable declared as `Set<string>`.

 Examples of **incorrect** code for this rule: